nipegun/f-scripts/README.md

 # f-scripts
-My scripts in bash to manage FritzBox routers from the terminal
+My scripts in bash to interact with Fritz!Box routers.